roboncode/shorty-go/README.md

-# Url Shortener built with Go
+# Shortens URLs like bit.ly written in Go

 A microservice used to shorten URLs built with Go.